enguy-hub/BayDetect/README.md

 - 3/ Find and replace the text-content inside multiple files at once.

 **Batch Functions**
-- 1/ Create multiple '.txt' files containing the commands needed to `batch-run` one of the above `Processing Function`.
+- 1/ Create multiple '.txt' files containing the commands needed to `batch-run` one of the `Processing Function`.
 - 2/ Create a combined ".txt" file containing the commands needed to start the `pf_batchrun()` function from `batchrun.py`.
 - 3/ Create ".txt" file containing the commands needed to `batch-run` the process of executing MegaDetector via the `md_batchrun()` function from `batchrun.py`